EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-constants of numbers such as 1 to 10
+Includes constants for numbers such as 1 to 10.

 **Parameters**
 - None